 Greenhouse Gases: Carbon dioxide, methane, and nitrous oxide form the major greenhouse gases.
 They are mainly released from the burning of fossil fuels, vehicular pollution, and industrial releases.
 These are called greenhouse gases because they trap the heat from sunlight thus increasing the overall temperature of the earth while contributing to global warming.
 Global warming is a cause of worry among environmentalists lately as increasing temperatures lead to the melting of the glaciers.

 Carbon Monoxide: Vehicular emissions are the main reason behind the rising CO levels in the atmosphere.
-Furnaces, chimneys, and heaters at homes can also release carbon monoxide if they are not maintained properly.
+Furnaces, chimneys, and heaters in homes can also release carbon monoxide if they are not maintained properly.
 This gas is deadly when it comes to contact with humans.
 It stops the oxygen flow in the blood making people dizzy, tired, and sometimes fatal when exposed to high concentration.

 Lead and Sulphur Dioxide: SO2 is a corrosive gas that smells of rotten eggs.
 It is one of the main reasons for blurry visions as it erodes the ocular layer.
 Another harmful pollutant in the atmosphere is lead.
 It usually comes from industrial sources and power plants but is also present in paints.
 Peeling paints in water pipes can be a source of lead in drinking water.
 Major health problems related to lead are kidney problems, lower IQ, heart attacks, and stroke.